cross-language-cpp/djinni-generator/docs/idl.md

 The `what()` message will be translated as well.

 #### Constants
 Constants can be defined within interfaces and records.
-In Java and C++ they are part of the generated class; and in Objective-C, constant names are globals with the name of the interface/record prefixed.
+In Java, Python and C++ they are part of the generated class; and in Objective-C, constant names are globals with the name of the interface/record prefixed.
 Example: